-The CCLD Regional Office staff will notify the County if the complaint investigation cannot be completed within ninety (90) days after the initial10-day visit because further investigation is required.
+The CCLD Regional Office staff shall notify the County if the complaint investigation cannot be completed within ninety (90) days after the initial 10-day visit because further investigation is required.

-- J. Complaint Investigation Report - 1.
-The CCLD Regional Office staff will prepare a written complaint investigation report containing a finding for each allegation as either substantiated, inconclusive, or unfounded.
+J. Complaint Investigation Report

+- 1. The CCLD Regional Office staff shall prepare a written complaint investigation report containing a finding for each allegation as either substantiated, inconclusive, or unfounded. - 2.
+The CCLD Regional Office staff shall forward the written complaint investigation report to the County and the tribal representative upon completion. - 3.
+If the County or the Tribe disagrees with the CCLD Regional Office complaint investigation report findings, then it shall contact the CCLD Regional Office to discuss and/or to request additional clarification.

-- 2. The CCLD Regional Office staff will forward the written complaint investigation report to the County upon completion. - 3.
-If the County disagrees with the CCLD Regional Office complaint investigation report findings, then it shall contact the CCLD Regional Office to discuss and/or to request additional clarification. - K. Notification to Resource Family and Complainant - 1.
-Upon receipt of the complaint investigation report, the County shall deliver a copy of the complaint investigation report to the resource family. - 2.
-Upon request by the County, the CCLD Regional Office staff responsible for the complaint investigation report will provide technical assistance. - 3.
-The County shall notify the complainant, if known, of the findings of the complaint investigation. - L. Follow-Up
+K. Notification to Resource Family and Complainant

+- 1. Upon receipt of the complaint investigation report, the County shall deliver a copy of the complaint investigation report to the resource family. - 2.
+Upon request by the County, the CCLD Regional Office staff responsible for the complaint investigation report shall provide technical assistance. - 3.
+The County shall notify the complainant, if known, of the findings of the complaint investigation.

+L. Follow-Up

-For substantiated findings, the County RFA staff shall develop a corrective action plan for the resource family to correct identified deficiencies, or may take other action as specified in the RFA WDs.
+1. For substantiated findings, the County RFA staff shall develop a corrective action plan for the resource family to correct identified deficiencies or may take other action as specified in the RFA WDs.
 Nevertheless, if a County determines that it is not possible to correct an identified deficiency, then the County shall document the deficiency and may proceed with the necessary administrative action as specified int the RFA WDs.